stafsa/RootGPT/README.md

 RootGPT.py
 ```
 ### 5. Use It!
 You can use it now!Enjoy using it!
-(There's nothing to enjoy but...Just use it if you want...)
+|Developer Note|:There's nothing to enjoy but...Just use it if you want...

 ## License
 ©2019-2024 Nightwork Studios (All rights are hidden)